-Golden, a partner, has worked on numerous cases that have resulted in multimillion-dollar verdicts and recoveries on behalf of her seriously injured clients and their families.
+Golden, a partner, has worked on numerous cases that have resulted in multimillion-dollar verdicts and settlements on behalf of her seriously injured clients and their families.

-Most recently, Golden in early 2019 worked with founding partner Joel Feller to recover $10.9 million on behalf of a woman who suffered neurological injuries due to the failure of doctors and a hospital to properly manage and treat her arteriovenous malformation.
-She also recently assisted Casey in reaching a $12 million settlement for a woman who was left wheelchair bound as a result of an infection.
+In 2019, Golden worked with founding partner Joel Feller on two cases that led to astounding, eight-figure recoveries: $15 million on behalf of a young boy who suffered a brain injury during surgery to remove a cancerous brain tumor; and $10.9 million for a woman who suffered neurological injuries due to the failure of doctors to properly manage and treat her arteriovenous malformation.
+Also in 2019, Golden assisted founding partner Matt Casey in reaching a $12 million settlement for a woman who was left wheelchair-bound as a result of an infection.

-Golden also helped Casey obtain a $10 million jury verdict for a man who was misdiagnosed with having ALS, or Lou Gehrig’s disease.
-Plaintiff Eric Davenport never had the fatal neuromuscular disease and the misdiagnosis delayed treatment for his actual condition, spinal cord compression.
-As a result, Davenport will spend the rest of his life in a wheelchair.
-The verdict was nearly double the largest medical malpractice jury award in Philadelphia for all of the prior year (read about this case).
+Golden has also assisted Casey in winning several remarkable verdicts.
+In one, a jury awarded $19.1 million to a man who was struck by a car as he was trying to push a disabled vehicle to the side of a Philadelphia road.
+Patrick Hennessy suffered severe injuries and eventually underwent an above-the-knee amputation of his right leg (read about this case).
+Another case involved a man who was misdiagnosed with having ALS, or Lou Gehrig’s disease.
+Eric Davenport never had the fatal neuromuscular disease.
+The misdiagnosis delayed treatment for his actual condition, spinal cord compression, leaving him permanently wheelchair-bound.
+The jury reached a $10 million verdict – nearly double the largest medical malpractice jury award in Philadelphia for all of the prior year (read about this case).

-She has worked with founding partner Robert Ross on several impressive multimillion-dollar recoveries, including: $17.8 million for a woman who suffered an amputation injury as a result of the mismanagement of sepsis.
+Golden has worked with founding partner Robert Ross on several impressive multimillion-dollar recoveries, including $17.8 million for a woman who suffered an amputation injury as a result of the mismanagement of sepsis.

 Golden also has extensive experience in litigating product liability cases.
 At Ross Feller Casey, she assisted Ross in the recovery of $8 million for a factory worker who suffered an amputation after he was entrapped in a straightening machine, $6.5 million for a partial amputation injury to a factory worker, and $4 million for a man who suffered an amputation as a result of a workplace incident.